 Fairmont is a medium-sized city located in the state of West Virginia.
 With a population of 18,622 people and 11 constituent neighborhoods, Fairmont is the seventh largest community in West Virginia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairmont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fairmont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairmont are a mix of both white- and blue-collar jobs.
 Overall, Fairmont is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fairmont who work in office and administrative support (14.65%), food service (10.19%), and sales jobs (9.77%).
+There are especially a lot of people living in Fairmont who work in office and administrative support (14.20%), food service (10.36%), and sales jobs (10.17%).

 Also of interest is that Fairmont has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Fairmont is a college town.
 There are a lot of students in Fairmont attending college, and as a result Fairmont provides a number of services, amenities and opportunities geared to the needs and activities of students.

 In terms of college education, Fairmont is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.14% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Fairmont in 2010 was $21,461, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,844 for a family of four.
 However, Fairmont contains both very wealthy and poor people as well.

 The people who call Fairmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairmont residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fairmont include Italian, Irish, English, and Polish.